 Admission to the Program

-3. A senior thesis that addresses the student's ethnographic research in some explicit way (throughout the thesis or as a discrete chapter, as appropriate), or a separate paper if the student's ethnographic study is unrelated to the thesis topic.
+3. Ethnographic writing.
+A senior thesis that addresses the student's ethnographic research in some explicit way (throughout the thesis or as a discrete chapter, as appropriate), or a separate paper if the student's ethnographic study is unrelated to the thesis topic.
 Students submitting a separate paper will complete the writing component under the certificate adviser's guidance.
 The paper may be submitted during the fall or spring semester.
 If submitting a senior thesis, students should plan their writing component carefully in consultation with their major adviser and the certificate adviser.
 The ethnographic studies certificate program provides advising on an ongoing basis, but this advising is supplemental to, and does not replace, senior thesis advising in the student's department of concentration.
 Students interested in completing the writing requirement in their junior year may do so in consultation with the certificate adviser, if they have taken ANT 301 and fulfilled the other pre-fieldwork requirements (as described above, under "Ethnographic Research").

-ANT 301A "The Ethnographer's Craft": A spring semester course that must be taken no later than spring of junior year and prior to fieldwork.
-The course introduces students to the practical aspects of ethnographic research, including research ethics — designed to support students' development of a research proposal for ethnographic research to be undertaken during the summer before senior year.
+ANT 301 "The Ethnographer's Craft": A spring semester course that must be taken no later than spring of junior year and prior to fieldwork.
+The course introduces students to the practical aspects of ethnographic research, including research ethics, and is designed to support students' development of a research proposal for ethnographic research, usually undertaken during the summer before senior year.

-Descriptions of the core courses can be found under the course listings of the Department of Anthropology.
-In Ethnographic Studies, ANT 301A is designed for second-semester juniors and ANT 300A is designed for first-semester seniors, but either or both courses may be taken earlier, assuming adequate preparation.
-(See "Study Abroad" section below for more details.)
+ANT 300 and ANT 301 are not sequential courses.
+In Ethnographic Studies, ANT 301 is designed for second-semester juniors and ANT 300 is designed for first-semester seniors, but either or both courses may be taken earlier, assuming adequate preparation.
+(See "Study Abroad" below for more details.)
+Descriptions of these two core courses can be found under the course listings of the Department of Anthropology.

 Certificate of Proficiency